Configurations of an Articulated Arm and Singularities of Special Multi-Flags: Introduction and results

+have the following properties: \begin{itemize} \item[$(i)$] in each horizontal tower, the horizontal map between the space number~$j$ and the space number $j-1$ $(1\leq j\leq k)$ is a~sphere fibration for the first two lines and a~projective space fibration for the last line; \item[$(ii)$] in each column number~$j$ $(1\leq j\leq k)$, each vertical map between the first two lines is a~diffeomorphism which sends the typical distribution over the source space to the typical distribution over the image space, and each vertical map between the last two lines is a~two-fold covering which has the same property. \end{itemize} \end{enumerate} \end{The1}

-The singularities of special multi-flags were firstly described by P Mormul in \cite{M1} and \cite{M2}.
-This classification was founded on one hand, on a generalization of Cartan prolongation and, on the other hand, on some "operation" denoted ${\bf j}$ which produce a new ($m+1$)-distributions from the older ones.
-So P. Mormul constructs a coding system for labeling singularity classes of germs of special multi-flags which he called "Extended Kumpera-Ruiz classes" and "EKR classes" in short (for more details see section \ref{EKR}).
-An EKR class is coded by a sequence $j_1\cdots j_k$ so that $j_{l+1}\leq 1+ \sup \{j_1,\cdots j_l\}$.
-The integer $\sup \{j_1,\cdots,j_k\}-1$ is called the depth of the EKR class.\\
+The singularities of special multi-f\/lags were f\/irst described by P.~Mormul in~\cite{M1, M2}.
+This classif\/ication was based on a~generalization of Cartan prolongation, and on some ``operation'' denoted ${\bf j}$ which produces a~new ($m+1$)-distribution from the previous one.
+In this way, P.~Mormul constructs a~coding system which labels the singularity classes of germs of special multi-f\/lags which he calls ``extended Kumpera--Ruiz singularity classes of multi-f\/lags'' $-$ in short ``EKR classes'' $-$ (for more details see Section~\ref{EKR}).
+An EKR class is coded by a~sequence $j_1,\dots, j_k$ such that $j_{l+1}\leq 1+ \max \{j_1,\dots, j_l\}$.
+The integer \mbox{$\max\{j_1,\dots,j_k\}-1$} is called the depth of the EKR class.